LIJUCHACKO/ecrypt_folders/README.md

   5.Use 'ecryptfs_mount_mine -m ' to mount folders.
     Give 'y' answer to the corresponding folders

-  6.Your password is actuall the Wrapping passphrase
+  6.Your password is actually the Wrapping passphrase

-  7.If you are getting any mounting error due to keyring rerun install script
+  7.If you are getting any mounting error regarding keyring , rerun install script

-Migrating folder to new system or new user
+Migrating to new system or new user
 -----------------------------------------------------
   If you want to open encrypted folder from another user or after OS reinstallation do the following